 Millions of people indulge in reality television—it’s what we do.
 In recent years reality TV has expanded to include home improvement shows where seemingly average couples meet with professional decorators and builders, armed with an insane budget and even more insane expectations.

 These shows are fun and entertaining, and that’s why we love them.
-And while there’s nothing wrong with taking inspiration from them, they also have a tendency to create unrealistic beliefs for our DIY projects.
+And while there’s nothing wrong with taking inspiration from them, they also have a tendency to create unrealistic expectations for our DIY projects.

 Here are some of the most common misconceptions from these shows, and why you should be prepared for bumps in the road!

-Demolition day is a fun and stress-reducing experience (you get to break stuff!).
+Demolition day is a fun and stress-reducing experience.
+(You get to break stuff!)

 If you’re doing a major home remodel, you’ll likely be knocking down some walls and lifting some floorboards, and that might sound like the ultimate way to get your anger out.
-But what TV doesn’t show you is how long this process can sometimes take, and that you can uncover unwanted snags (hello faulty wiring) along the way.
+But what TV doesn’t show you is how long this process can sometimes take, and that you can uncover unwanted snags (hello, faulty wiring) along the way.
 In many cases, it’s best to work with a professional, and take things slow.
 Going to town on a wall with a sledgehammer only looks exciting until you end up doing more damage than intended.

 Big renovations always equal big ROI

 Many home improvement shows mention full-scale kitchen and bathroom remodels as a necessity.
 While this can bring you a considerable amount of ROI when done correctly, they are also two of the most expensive areas to renovate.
 Instead of updating them completely, think about more minor changes you can make first—like modern appliances and updated countertops—which will also give you bang for your buck and won’t break the bank all at once.

 It only takes Chip and Joanna a week to remodel a house, so I can do it, too.